T3p/t3p.github.io/_pages/about.md

 Previously, I was a postdoctoral researcher in the AI&ML group of [UPF](https://www.upf.edu/web/ai-ml), in Barcelona.

-There, I co-organized [RLSS 2023](https://rlsummerschool.com/), a reinforcement learning summer school.
+There, I co-organized [RLSS 2023](https://rlsummerschool.com/), a reinforcement learning summer school (videos of most lectures are available).

 ### Things you can do